Introduction

 6) For Immune System

-Also Read: 7 Ways to Improve your Immunity
+Also Read: 6 Natural Ways to Improve your Immunity

-Your body needs vitamin A for many essential functions, from maintaining your vision to ensuring the normal functioning of your immune system.
+Your body requires vitamin A for numerous essential functions, including maintaining your vision and ensuring the normal functioning of your immune system.
 However, a deficiency in this key nutrient can lead to several health complications.
 Here are some risks associated with vitamin A deficiency:

-• Vision Problems: A lack of adequate vitamin A can result in night blindness and an elevated risk of eye infections.
+- Vision Problems: A lack of adequate vitamin A can lead to night blindness and an increased risk of eye infections.
 In severe instances, it might even lead to corneal ulceration and, ultimately, blindness.

-• Birth Defects: During pregnancy, excessive consumption of preformed vitamin A could lead to an increased risk of birth defects.
+- Birth Defects: During pregnancy, excessive consumption of preformed vitamin A could lead to an increased risk of congenital disabilities.

 Ensuring you get enough vitamin A is primarily about including the right foods in your diet.
 Here are some top foods rich in this vital nutrient:

-• Sweet potatoes: One medium baked sweet potato provides over 1,400 mcg of vitamin A, mostly in the form of beta-carotene.
+- Sweet potatoes: One medium baked sweet potato provides over 1,400 mcg of vitamin A, mainly in the form of beta-carotene.

 Other food items that serve as excellent sources of vitamin A include fish, dairy products, eggs, and a variety of fruits and vegetables, particularly those with an orange or yellow hue.

 The requirement of vitamin A varies with age and sex.
-The following are the recommended vitamin A dose:
+The following are the recommended vitamin A doses:

 Vitamin A Toxicity